 The camera measures the light levels and calculates the light level differences in 49 separate areas of the image.
-This precision ensures accurate metering even when there is a lot of contrast between the center of the screen and the area around it, such as when shooting backlit subjects or shooting under very bright light.
 This mode is recommended for general use.
-Setting the AF synchronized function to [ESP+AF] operates the metering area with the frame in focused in AF as the center
+Setting the AF synchronized function to [ESP+AF] operates the metering area with the frame in focused in AF as the center.